soldier

 When giving thanks this month (or any time of the year), don't forget our military service members.
 Many organizations and veterans groups offer ways to support and show gratitude to members of the armed forces.
 Help a veteran, a deployed service member and military families know that you appreciate their sacrifices.
 Here's how:

-Contribute to Paralyzed Veterans of America.
+CONTRIBUTE TO PARALYZED VETERANS OF AMERICA.
 This organization supports veterans who suffered a spinal cord injury.
-Participate in one of the organization's sporting events or fundraisers, make a monetary donation or collect and donate bags of clothing, shoes, belts, hats, books, CDs and small household goods.
+Volunteer, make a monetary donation or collect and donate clothing, small appliances and gently used household goods.
 To get involved, visit www.pva.org.

-Assist disabled and wounded veterans.
-Volunteer at the San Diego Veterans Affairs (VA) hospital (www.sandiego.va.gov/giving) or support injured service members through the Wounded Warrior Project (www.woundedwarriorproject.org).
+SUPPORT DISABLED AND WOUNDED VETERANS.
+Volunteer at the San Diego Veterans Affairs (VA) hospital (www.va.gov/san-diego-health-care/work-with-us/volunteer-or-donate) or support injured service members through the Wounded Warrior Project (www.woundedwarriorproject.org).

-Say thank you.
+SAY THANK YOU.
 If you see a soldier in uniform or a veteran, a simple "Thank you for your service" is a considerate way to express your gratitude.
-If you happen to be in a restaurant at the time and want to do more, consider paying for their meal.
+If you happen to be in a restaurant at the time (or ahead of someone in the drive-through line) and want to do more, consider paying for their meal.

-Veterans Day is intended to pay tribute to all American veterans, including honoring those that are living.
-Veterans Day originated as "Armistice Day" on November 11, 1919, to mark the one-year anniversary when Germany signed the Armistice to formally end WWI.
-It became a national holiday in 1938.
-In 1954, President Dwight D. Eisenhower signed legislation to change the name of the holiday to Veterans Day.
-It is observed on November 11, regardless of the day it falls on.
+Veterans Day originated as "Armistice Day" on November 11, 1919, marking the one-year anniversary of Germany signing the Armistice that ended WWI.
+It became a national holiday in 1938; President Dwight D. Eisenhower signed legislation in 1954 to rename the holiday Veterans Day.
+It is observed annually on November 11.

 Read more